dan-fritchman/Thesis/content.md

 Both have proven scalable to large circuits.

 Third, these delays have easily computable surrogates.
-In a common example, layout placers often use total wirelength - i.e. the sum of distances between connected elements - as a quality metric for placements.
+In a common example, layout placers often use total wire length - i.e. the sum of distances between connected elements - as a quality metric for placements.
 Other such layout-driven quantities such as specific paths' lengths, metal layer selections, and driver sizes have direct, well-understood effects on delays, and can be optimized for in a layout-compiler.

 In summary:

 - 1. Synchronous logic offers a very straightforward set of pass/ fail measures;
 - 2. Static timing analysis offers an efficient means of computing those measures;
-- 3. Readily available surrogates for STA quantities offer _even more_ effecient means of estimating those quantities
+- 3. Readily available surrogates for STA quantities offer _even more_ efficient means of estimating those quantities
 - 4. All of those same methods apply to _all synchronous digital circuits_.

 Contrast this with analog circuits: